david-drew/OpenVINO-Samples/DL_Streamer/GAA_Setup.md

 	- Docker will be easier for redoing installs
 		- The Docker option may not be updated to include the audio plugins

-- Near the beginning, the guide say to git clone the gst-video-analytics repo.
+- Near the beginning, the guide says to clone the gst-video-analytics repo.
 After doing this, make sure to change branches before proceeding:
-	- `git co preview/audio-detect`
+	- `git checkout preview/audio-detect`

 - The "Install message brokers [OPTIONAL]" section requires a script that needs fixes.
 Ignore this step.